 Great places to eat in New Orleans

-Forget the American clichés of hamburgers, hot dogs and apple pie; while in Louisiana, you’ll enjoy mouth-watering Creole and Cajun flavours.
+Forget the American dining clichés of hamburgers, hot dogs, and apple pie; while in Louisiana, you’ll enjoy mouth-watering Creole and Cajun cuisine.

-For the tastiest of things to do in New Orleans, the guides from Free Tours by Foot give a great introduction to the French Quarter’s foodie culture, where you’ll sample po’ boy sandwiches (French baguettes stuffed with prawns, crab or crawfish) and jambalaya (a spicy chorizo, chicken and rice dish).
-Finish with a sweet treat — beignets (moreish French-style doughnuts) washed down with a chicory-blended coffee.
+Free Tours by Foot offers a delicious introduction to the French Quarter’s food scene; you’ll sample po’ boy sandwiches (baguettes stuffed with prawns, crab, or crawfish) and traditional jambalaya (a spicy chorizo, chicken, and rice dish).
+The tour wraps up with a sweet treat — freshly baked beignets (moreish French-style doughnuts), washed down with a chicory-blended coffee.

 Where to shop in New Orleans

-You can continue to savour the flavours of New Orleans even when your visit has come to an end.
+You can savour the flavours of New Orleans even when your visit has come to an end.